 Sonia holds a BSC in Government and an MSc in Public Policy Analysis, both from the London School of Economics.

-Outside of work Sonia is a great believer in the power of yoga to calm body and spirit and is active in local politics.
+Outside of work Sonia is a great believer in the power of yoga to calm body and spirit.